- May 30, 2022

 How Do You Use The Chandelier Signal

-Once a trader enters a position, the normal procedure is to set a stop loss.
-While one trader may decide to use a profit target, trend following traders prefer to let the trade run.
+Once a trader enters a position during the trading day, the normal procedure is to set a stop loss.
+While one trader may decide to use a profit target, trend following traders prefer to let the trade run using a trailing stop-loss.

 This stop loss will hang from the absolute high (or low) and extend below price (or above), giving a true stop in line with the full range of price.
 As price movement evolves, the stop will trail in line with the calculation.
 As with all stop loss techniques, you do not move your stop loss further away from price.

 While the Chandelier trailing stop is meant to have you exit when the trend changes, it is not a selling or buying signal indicator.
 It is not designed to be used as a trade entry.

 Indicator Calculation And Settings

 We have 3 different settings we can adjust:

-- Look Back Period – This is the number of price highs/low to look back to calculate the highest high or low in that period.
+Lookback Period – This is the number of price highs/low to look back to calculate the highest high or low in that period of time.

 ATR Multiplier – This X times the ATR and is usually 3.

 The calculation is simple although your charting package will do it for you.

 Chandelier Exit Short = n-bar Lowest Low + Multiplier x ATR(n)

 Chandelier Exit Long = n-bar Highest High – Multiplier x ATR(n)

 You can adjust the n settings but the risk is having too close a stop as well as stop too far away from market action.
-If your Chandelier Exit is too close and you can get taken out of the trade with normal market fluctuations.
-Too far a stop can result in giving back too much in the way of profits.
+If your Chandelier Exit is too close, you can get taken out of the trade with normal market fluctuations.
+Too far a stop can result in giving back too much in the way of profits as you stay in the trade when it was obviously going to fail.

 Using Chandelier In Uptrends

 As the stock continues to trend higher, the indicator tracks under price.
-On the right side of the chart, you can see the final stop location before the big selloff happened.
+On the right side of the chart, you can see the final stop location before the selloff happened.

 Chandelier In Downtrend